-Anyway, the regular inmates need to sit in that room because these people apparently need constant supervision, despite the fact that they are on camera all the time anyway.
+Anyway, the regular inmates need to do a stint of sitting guard in these cells because the dangerous/suicidal prisoners apparently need constant supervision, despite the fact an in-cell camera focuses on them all the time.

-In preparation, my son and the other temp-guards were taken to an orientation of what their duties were (“Don’t fall asleep”) and told a scary story of an inmate-guard who dozed off and the guy he was supposed to be guarding crept over and started strangling him, however—the orientation officer gestured to the video screens—these cells are being watched, so the staff noticed the strangulation-in-progress and were able to send forces to stop it in time.
+In preparation, my son and the other temp-guards were taken to an orientation of what their duties were (“Don’t fall asleep”) and told the scary story of an inmate-guard who dozed off, which inspired the guy he was supposed to be guarding to creep over and started strangling him, however—the orientation officer gestured to the video screens—"these cells are being watched," so the staff noticed the strangulation-in-progress and sent in forces to stop it in time.

-So the first night, it was really boring.
+So the first night my son sat guard there, it was really boring.
 The inmate just slept the whole time.

 What happened was this:

-But he didn’t realize his name was entered into officialdom as a draft dodger, so they caught him at the airport, to his complete bewilderment.
+But he didn’t realize his name entered into officialdom as a draft dodger, so—to his complete bewilderment—they arrested him at the airport.

-But he needed to have a really good excuse why he could not enlist and stuff himself with American candy bars while watching American sitcom most of the day.
+But he needed to have a really good excuse why he could not enlist (and thereby stuff himself with American candy bars while watching American sitcom most of the day).

-And instead of being placed in the regular section with the tents, he was placed in the locked-down section, where the guards have, what my son described as, “soulless eyes” and yell anything they have to say.
+And instead of being placed in the regular section with the tents, he was placed in the locked-down section, where the guards have, in my son's words, “soulless eyes” and yell anything they have to say.

-So my son reassured him that things weren’t as bad as they seemed, explained what was going on, and reassured him again that there were people working on his behalf to get him out and that he’d be out soon.
+So my son reassured him things weren’t as bad as they seemed, explained what was going on, and reassured him again there were people working on his behalf to get him out (Mishmeres Hakodesh, etc.) and he’d be out soon.

 And he was.

-The Most Effective Way to Get Jewish Boys to Learn & Daven with Cheshek
+The Most Effective Way to Get Jewish Boys to Learn & Daven with Enthusiasm

-The prison shul is nicely designed and air-conditioned (which the tents are not).
+The prison shul is nicely designed and air-conditioned (while the tents are not).

 There’s davening 3 times a day, plus wonderful shiurim.
 So whenever there is davening or a shiur, everyone goes to the shul (including the Muslim and Druze inmates).